Installation

 There are many ways to get the official firmware.
 If your device supports fastboot boot

-, then we recommend the most recommended and simplest method is to use fastboot boot
+, we recommend the most recommended and simplest method is to use fastboot boot

 to temporarily boot the GKI kernel provided by KernelSU, then install the manager, and finally install it directly in the manager.
-This method does not require you to manually download the official firmware, nor do you need to manually extract the boot.
+This method doesn't require manually downloading the official firmware or manually extracting the boot.

-, then you may need to manually download the official firmware package and then extract the boot from it.
+, you may need to manually download the official firmware package and extract the boot from it.

-Unlike GKI mode, LKM mode will modify the ramdisk
+Unlike GKI mode, LKM mode modifies the ramdisk

 partition instead of the boot

-partition; meanwhile, GKI mode always operates the boot
+partition, while GKI mode always operates on the boot

 partition.